- Legal Home

 Google Fiber Equipment

 Google Fiber may provide or rent various pieces of equipment to you in connection with the Services.
-If you lose or damage this equipment after installation, Google Fiber may charge you a fee for replacement equipment.
+In some cases, to use the provided equipment, you will need to review and agree to terms of service governing use of the equipment.
+If you lose or damage this equipment after installation, Google Fiber may charge you a fee for replacement equipment (see Fee Schedule).
 Equipment fees are subject to change.

 Unless explicitly stated otherwise on our website, Google Fiber owns all equipment provided by Google Fiber in connection with the Services.
 From time to time, Google Fiber may offer you equipment that you may purchase in connection with the Services under separate terms to be provided with such equipment.

 You authorize Google Fiber to install software upgrades on any equipment provided by Google Fiber.
-You also agree not to use the Google Fiber equipment for any purpose other than using the Services.
+You also agree not to use the Google Fiber-owned equipment for any purpose other than using the Services.

 Service Commitment and Price Guarantee